SovereignCloudStack/standards/Standards/scs-XXXX-v1-kaas-networking.md

 This functionality can be provided within the cluster by a pod-based ingress controller such as `ingress-nginx`, that exposes Ingress resources as Services.

 However, there are also Ingress controllers that integrate with underlying infrastructure and may help to reduce overhead.
-Examples for this are the Cilium CNI plugin, which comes with built-in Ingress support, and the Octavia ingress controller, which may be a good choice if OpenStack Octavia is already used to provide L3/L4 load balancing.
+Examples for this are the Cilium CNI plugin, which comes with built-in Ingress support, and the Octavia Ingress controller, which may be a good choice if OpenStack Octavia is already used to provide L3/L4 load balancing.

 The CSPs that manage the underlying infrastructure can of course make the best choice for such an integrated Ingress controller, so they should be encouraged to do so.
 Even with a CSP-provided default Ingress controller present, users will be able to use alternative Ingress controllers by creating a new `IngressClass`, which can then be referenced in Ingress resources.